STRHercules/ModernCompanions/DESCRIPTION.md

 4. **Equip:** Drop weapons/armor in their 6×9 inventory; they auto-equip the best armor and a class-appropriate weapon each tick.
 5. **Progress:** Gain XP from kills; MMO-style curve.
 Level ups increase health; STR/DEX/INT/END modify combat/XP/defense.
 6. **Recover:** If a tamed companion dies, grab the Resurrection Scroll they drop.
 With an off-hand nether star, activate, then right-click a surface to respawn them exactly there.
+7. **Regroup fast:** If they drift out ~35 blocks, built-in recall snaps them to you; the Summoning Wand can pull every companion (and Beastmaster pet) in the dimension instantly.

 ## Items & Crafting
 - **Weapons:** Vanilla-style recipes for every weapon/material combo; JEI/REI will show them.
 Bronze variants appear only when a bronze mod is loaded.
+- **Companion Mover:** Owner-only tool that captures a companion into a glinting stored item (preserves full NBT/UUID/inventory) for redeployment.
+- **Summoning Wand:** Teleports all of your living companions (and Beastmaster pets) in the dimension to a safe spot near you on a short cooldown.
 - **Gem eggs:** Available on the Modern Companions creative tab; survival acquisition is up to pack makers/datapacks.
 - **Resurrection Scroll:** Drops only from *tamed* companions.
 Activation consumes one nether star (off-hand).

+## Attribute Enchantments
+- **Empower, Nimbility, Enlightenment, Vitality (armor-only):** Add STR/DEX/INT/END bonuses from companion armor; stats recalc live as gear changes.
+- **Availability:** Custom-textured enchanted books live on the Modern Companions creative tab and can drop from dungeon/mineshaft/stronghold library/temple/buried treasure/shipwreck loot tables.

 ## Config & Packmaker Notes
 - Friendly fire, fall damage, spawn armor/weapon, and house spacing are configurable.